Last Updated on April 28, 2026

 If your teen likes to shop til they drop, here’s a quick lowdown on shopping in Glasgow:

-Buchanan Street is Glasgow’s main pedestrianised shopping.
+Buchanan Street is Glasgow’s main pedestrianised shopping street.
 It includes the original House of Fraser department store – founded in Glasgow in 1849.
 There’s also the Apple Shop and Nike which teens might like.
 At the top of Buchanan Street find Buchanan Galleries with lots of high street shops for all budgets including H&M and John Lewis.

 Buchanan Street also connects Argyle Street and Sauchiehall Street with shops including Superdrug and TKMaxx.

 Royal Exchange Square – this is immediately adjacent to Buchanan Street and has nice shops and cafes.
 You’ll find Sweaty Betty here.
-If you fancy a break from shopping and your teenager likes art, nip into the the Gallery of Modern Art which is also located here.
+If you fancy a break from shopping and your teenager likes art, nip into the Gallery of Modern Art which is also located here.

 Princes Square – this is where to find top brands such as Sheila Fleet, Ted Baker, Kurt Geiger, Dower & Hall